It Comes at Night: Plot

-That evening, Travis discovers Andrew sleeping on the floor of Bud's old room suffering from a nightmare.
+That evening, Travis discovers Andrew sleeping on the floor of Bud's old room, suffering from a nightmare.
 He also finds the front door of the house open.
 The families investigate, finding a bleeding and gravely sick Stanley on the floor.
-They kill and burn the dog.
-After Travis reveals the door was open, Sarah suggests sleepwalking Andrew opened the door, causing more distrust.
+They euthanise and burn the dog.
+After Travis reveals the door was open, Sarah suggests that a sleepwalking Andrew opened the door, causing more distrust.
 Paul suspects Andrew is infected, and decides they should quarantine in their separate rooms to ensure no one is sick.
 That evening, Travis is awakened by a nightmare about his grandfather.

-The next morning, Travis overhears Andrew crying constantly.
-Kim tells Will they need to leave.
+The next morning, Travis overhears Andrew crying constantly and Kim telling Will they need to leave.
 Travis informs his parents that he too may be infected.
 Paul and Sarah don protective masks and gloves, and take weapons to confront Kim and Will.
 Will draws a gun and takes Paul captive.
 He insists his family is healthy, repeatedly tells Andrew to keep his eyes shut and orders Paul to remove the mask.
-Will demands Paul give him "a fair share" of food and water so they can leave.
+Will demands Paul give him a "fair share" of food and water so they can leave.
 Sarah and Paul overwhelm Will, and force him and his family outside.
 Will tries to beat Paul to death until Sarah shoots Will, killing him.
 Kim flees into the woods with Andrew.
 Paul fires at them, killing Andrew, then Kim.

 Later, Travis awakens in bed, visibly sick.
 His mother comforts him as he dies.
 Paul and Sarah, now visibly infected, sit at the dinner table in silence.
 They share a shattered, devastated look.